 The media first reported on these efforts in 2005, and in 2013 whistleblower Edward Snowden confirmed their existence.

 The NSA’s spying programs threaten our basic rights to connect, communicate and organize.
-The First Amendment guarantees freedom of speech and assembly, and the Fourth Amendment guarantees protection from warrantless seizure.
+The First Amendment guarantees freedom of speech and assembly, and the Fourth Amendment guarantees these rights are protected from warrantless search and seizure.

 But companies like AT&T, Facebook, Google, Microsoft and Verizon are tracking our phone calls and monitoring our emails, Web chats and other online activity — creating giant databases that are ripe for NSA spying.
-Worse, some of these companies are colluding with the government in ways that threaten free expression, privacy and the public interest.
+Worse, these companies or others can and do provide information to the government in ways that threaten free expression, privacy and the public interest.

 The Free Press Action Fund helped found the Stop Watching Us coalition, which launched a petition calling for NSA accountability and legal reforms to protect our privacy.
-So far more than 580,000 individuals and hundreds of organizations have signed on.
+Close to 600,000 individuals and hundreds of organizations have signed on.

-And the public continues to mobilize against NSA spying.
 On Oct.
-26, the Stop Watching Us Coalition held the largest domestic rally against government spying to date.
+26, 2013, the Stop Watching Us Coalition held the largest domestic rally against government spying to date.
 The Rally Against Mass Surveillance drew prominent speakers and thousands of people to Washington, D.C.

 The fight for strong reforms continued throughout 2014 on into 2015, and on June 2, 2015, Congress passed the USA Freedom Act, which President Obama signed into law that same day.
 The new law puts in place some privacy protections, including curbing surveillance of our phone records, and marks a small step toward protecting our rights from invasive government surveillance programs.